What is Stourbridge like?

 Student facilities in Stourbridge

 The Crystal Leisure Centre, always popular with college students, is a five minute walk away and features two swimming pools, water slides and a wave machine, a well-equipped gym and a canteen.
 During a normal college lunchtime you can visit any one of a number of popular cafes, coffee houses sandwich parlours and bistros in town.
-Costa and Café Nero are minutes from the college and town library and there are also a range of restaurants, cinemas, theatres and a ten-pin bowling alley nearby.
+Costa and Café Nero are minutes from the college as is the town library.

 Merry Hill Shopping Centre